 Our team at Bicycle Health can also check your current insurance coverage – please schedule a call or view our online resources here.

 - MAT Decreases the Likelihood of Relapse and Overdose

 Substance use disorder is defined as a chronic but treatable condition.
 This means relapse is common and part of the natural course of this condition for many people.

-MAT has been proven to help prevent relapse .
-MAT eases drug cravings, and helps patients stabilize so they are able to focus on therapy and other lifestyle changes to help support their ongoing recovery.
+MAT has been proven to help prevent return to drug misuse (i.e., relapse).
+MAT eases drug cravings and helps patients stabilize so they are able to focus on therapy and other lifestyle changes to help support their ongoing recovery.

 In one study of patients not on MAT, up to 90% relapsed to drug use within a year.
 More than 60% of people returning to treatment after a relapse wanted to use MAT during their next attempt at abstinence.
-MAT given in the first twelve months of abstinence reduces relapse risk and lowers medical costs.
+MAT given for at least the first 12 months of abstinence reduces relapse risk and lowers medical costs.

 Treatment with buprenorphine/naloxone (Suboxone) during pregnancy has better outcomes for both the mother and baby than untreated OUD.

 Babies whose birthing parents use opioids are at risk of:

 - Long-term health and developmental problems